 June Purvis is professor of women’s and gender history at the University of Portsmouth.
 She is the editor of Women’s History Review, the author of Emmeline Pankhurst: a Biography (Routledge, 2002) and is writing a biography of the suffragette Chistabel Pankhurst.

-Force-feeding: an abuse of women’s bodies
+abuse of women’s bodies

 The forcible feeding of hunger striking suffragette prisoners between 1909 and 1914 was an abuse of women’s bodies.
 The prisoner was usually held down on a bed by female wardresses or tied to a chair which wardresses then tipped back.
 Two male doctors carried out the operation, pouring a mixture of milk, bread and brandy through a rubber tube that was either forced up the nostril or pushed down the throat into the stomach.
 The latter was the more painful method since a steel gag was inserted into the mouth and screwed open as wide as possible.
 Tissue in the nose and throat was nearly always damaged while sometimes the tube was accidentally inserted into the windpipe, causing food to enter the lungs and endangering life.